HilaryCodeLab/hilary-hotel-rad/README.md

 ## About
 hilary-hotel-rad

-A hotel management web application built using Laravel framework.
+A hotel management web application built with Laravel framework.
 It is a RAD project for assignment in North Metropolitan TAFE.

 ## Features